Table of Contents

 How often you need to change your activated carbon filter depends on several factors, including the quality of the filter, its surface area, the contaminant density of your tap water, and your daily water usage.
 Of course, the higher the volume of water that passes through your filter on a daily basis, the faster the surface will become saturated with impurities.
 The same goes for your contaminants – the more contaminants per gallon of water, the more adsorption will take place; the quicker the surface area of the filter media will become clogged up.
 A higher quality filter will generally last longer, as will a filter with a larger surface area that has more space to adsorb contaminants.

-Most activated carbon filters last between 6 months and one year.
+Most activated carbon filters last between 6 months and one year for a point of use and an average of 3 years on point of entry.
 While some filters have a smart indicator that will let you know when it’s time to change them, you should be able to spot the signs of a filter that needs changing without this.
 If the tap water that flows through your filter has taken on an unpleasant taste or odor, it’s evidence that the filter is no longer providing sufficient water treatment.
 A decrease in flow rate is another sign, especially if usually water flows at a speed that isn’t noticeably slow.

 Whether you opt for a GAC filter or a carbon block filter, you can be pretty certain that it’s going to do a good job at water treatment for your home.
 The use of activated carbon for filtration of drinking water is still celebrated today as being highly effective, and many filters are supported by third-party testing and certifications to prove their contaminant removal capabilities.